Factors to Consider when Choosing a School

 Most of these questions can be answered by the Admissions Office or the International Student Office at the school you are considering.
 You should also ask to speak with other international students on campus to get their feedback.

 This list should just get you started.
 There may be other issues or concerns that are a priority for you.
-With so many schools to choose from, you are likely to find one that meet most of your criteria.
+With so many schools to choose from, you are likely to find one that meets most of your criteria.
 Take some time to list any other factors that are important to you.
-Than start doing your research!!
+Then start doing your own research!